-Colorado's current Music Ambassador is Stephen Brackett.
+Stephen Brackett will serve as the Colorado Music Ambassador from 2020 to 2022.
 He was nominated by Governor Jared Polis in October 2020.

 With the input of music industry experts, musicians and nonprofit music organizations, Colorado Creative Industries established the Colorado Music Ambassador designation in 2016 as part of the Colorado Music Strategy.
 The position recognizes and supports Colorado musicians whose public service improves Colorado economically, socially, and culturally.
 The music ambassador serves a two-year term and receives a $10,000 honorarium for community engagement work.
 Each music ambassador identifies a specific way they will to support the Colorado music community.

 The Colorado Music Ambassador program is a partnership supported by Take Note Colorado, Bohemian Foundation, Youth on Record, and Colorado Creative Industries.